-How to unwrap a tax deduction when you give to charity this Christmas
+Claiming a tax deduction when you donate to charity

 What is a gift for tax purposes?

 You can only claim a tax deduction for gifts or donations to organisations which are deductible gift recipients (DGRs).
-You can check whether an organisation is a DGR here.
+You can check online whether an organisation is a DGR.

 When you make a gift, you do not receive a material benefit in return for your payment.
 This is contrasted with a contribution (for example, purchasing a ticket to attend a fundraising dinner) where you receive a benefit in return.